MechanicalRock/mechanicalrock.github.io/_posts/2022-04-04-valheim-server.md

 ## Discussion and Reasoning

 ### Why Fargate?
-Takes advantage of [valheim-server docker](ht tps://github.com/lloesche/valheim-server-docker), allows for simple deployment without having to manage servers.
+Takes advantage of [valheim-server docker](https://github.com/lloesche/valheim-server-docker).
+This allows for simple deployment without having to manage servers.

 ### Why spot Instance?
 It's a game and is not a critical workload, and so far have not found it to be any problem in availability.
 Also $$$.